 Burn first aid: To care for a burn victim with a first- or second-degree burn, first remove the burning agent from inflicting further damage.
 For example, fires are extinguished and smoldering clothing that may be covered with hot tar or soaked with chemicals is immediately removed.
 Any constricting jewelry, such as rings are removed.
 It is important to distinguish that all third degree burns and complicated location burns, such as the airway and eyes, need immediate evaluation by a doctor, and burnt clothing and/or burning agents should not be removed without supervision by a healthcare provider.

 It is recommended by healthcare professionals not to use butter or oils on a burn.
-The effected area should be dowsed with cool water as soon as possible.
+The affected area should be dowsed with cool water as soon as possible.
 It can be cleansed gently with chlorhexidine (Betadine®) solution.
 It is recommended by healthcare professionals to not apply ice or cool to near-freezing temperatures; this can cause additional tissue injury.

 A tetanus booster will be given if the individual has not had a tetanus shot or booster within the previous five years.